mark-hahn/ftn/README.md

     http://domain:5984/ftn/_design/ftn/_rewrite/?u=http://domain:5984/db/id

-I am investigating how to use a vhost and rewrite to get a short url, but so far it seems impossible since the ajax calls from ftn would not be able to access another db.
+I am investigating how to use a vhost and rewrite to get a short url, but so far it seems impossible since the ajax calls from ftn would not be able to access a different db than ftn.

 ## FTN Technology